GaganMalik025/Dynamic-Backpropagation/README.md

  - relu,      SCORE = 94.7%
  - linear, learning_rate=0.002,      SCORE = 77.75%
  - tanh,      SCORE = 93.85%

+ Furthur explainations are present in the notebook itself as comments.
+ Predict proba, predict, score and TSNE plotting functionality also present.

  I am also attaching the Loss per Epoch graphs for all the above mentioned calculations:

  Sigmoid -